Applications for 2024/25 are open

-- Funding is for one year only.
-Grantees who wish to extend their visit must arrange for funding for the remainder of their stay in the United States.
+- Funding is for a maximum of one year.
+Grantees who wish to extend their research must arrange for funding for the remainder of their stay in the United States.

 - The grantee is responsible for making his/her own travel arrangements in compliance with the Fly America Act.